drupalcommerce/commerce-docs/v2/payments/installing-payment-gateway.rst

 Install the Module
 ------------------

 The first step is to install the module that provides integration with the desired payment gateway.
 In this case, Commerce PayPal.
-For information on how to install a module in Drupal 8 see `Installing Drupal 8 Modules <https://www.drupal.org/docs/8/extending-drupal-8/installing-drupal-8-modules>`_ and `Installing Modules from the Command Line <https://www.drupal.org/docs/8/extending-drupal-8/installing-modules-from-the-command-line>`_.
+Drupal Commerce requires Composer and most related modules would have the same requirement - see `Using Composer </v2/getting-started/composer.html>`_.
+For specific installation instructions check the module's documentation.

 Add a Payment Gateway
 ---------------------